 If you find yourself with a lower back injury…

 It may feel good to lay flat on the floor to help the muscles in your back surrounding the injury to relax.

-Book into see a physiotherapist to help you release any tight back muscles and get you moving again.
+- Book into see a physiotherapist to help you release any tight back muscles and get you moving again.
 Click for Christchurch, Rangiora or Hamilton.

-Sleeping with pillows under your knees a good way to release the muscles while you rest overnight.
+- Sleeping with pillows under your knees a good way to release the muscles while you rest overnight.

-Once you can move, it is good to stay mobile.
+- Once you can move, it is good to stay mobile.
 This will help improve your injury, making sure you keep your spine in a neutral position while doing any bending movements.